abhi7991/RAGApplication/README.md

 ### Get Started
 1. Clone the repository

-2. Download Neo4j Desktop and install the GenAI stack which can be used to Facilitate RAG.
+2. Download Neo4j Desktop and install the [GenAI Stack](https://neo4j.com/generativeai/) which can be used to Facilitate RAG.

 3. Create a python environment and install the requirements.txt